 • Flash = balanced all-court;

 • Bloom = widest face and highest stability.
-If you crowd the kitchen and counter often, Bloom’s higher twist-weight pays off immediately.
+If you crowd the kitchen and counter often, Bloom’s width and stability pay off immediately.

 ShapeLengthWidthHandleWhat it favors